tchughesiv/cf-mini/README.md

 # run:

     $ docker run --privileged -p 80:80 -p 443:443 -p 4443:4443 -tdi tchughesiv/cf-mini
-    OR
-    $ docker run --privileged -tdi tchughesiv/cf-mini

 # requirements:

   A Docker server running with "devicemapper" as its storage backend (with Udev sync = true) & at least 30gb disk highly recommended.
+I intend to do further testing with the btrfs and overlay storage options soon.
 My working Ubuntu environment has two critical things configured that you should verify or performance will suffer:

   Server process looks like this: